 In other cases, with companies struggling, new suppliers need to be sourced, which is another unexpected growth area following the impact of Covid-19.

-One of the most obvious right now, in companies across the world — of every size — is the of Covid-19.
-Whether this has forced a work from home (WFH) policy that’s still in place, or revenue loss, action needs to be taken.
+One of the most obvious right now, in companies across the world — of every size — is because of Covid-19.
+Whether this has forced a work-from-home (WFH) policy that’s still in place or revenue loss, action needs to be taken.

 Identifying pain points is the key to offering tailored solutions.
 This way, you aren’t simply pitching at hoping for the best.
 You are actively identifying challenges, then providing a way to solve them.